 If you’re running a Kickstarter project, it’s important to market your idea to get the maximum number of backers.
 However, before you even get started with your project, you should plan ahead.

-We’ve written about Kickstarter marketing techniques before, and I intend for this blog to serve a different purposes: to highlight additional considerations, to expand upon some of the tips mentioned before, and to provide new guidance for the latter half of 2013.
+We’ve written about Kickstarter marketing techniques many times before, and I intend for this blog to serve a different purpose: to highlight additional considerations, to expand upon some of the tips mentioned before and to provide new guidance.

-- Make sure your idea is a good fit for Kickstarter…or crowdfunding in general.
+1. Make sure your idea is a good fit for Kickstarter…or crowdfunding in general.
 Kickstarter may seem like a great place to make a quick buck, but not all ideas are cut out for crowdfunding.
-Do your research beforehand on sites like www.kickspy.com to see if other people in your niche have had success on any of the big crowdfunding sites.
-Kickstarter markets itself as a place for artists and creatives to come together and make great things, but Kickstarter butters their bread with the money from Games, big-budget films, design, and technology.
-While Film & Video is the number two category, Kickstarter has only raised $154 million from 27,976 projects.
-That’s an average of $4,500 per successful project.
-Compare that to the $79 million in Design over 4,635 projects at an average of $17,000 per successful project, and you can begin to see that well-designed products raise more money and attract more attention than the multitude of people rushing to Kickstarter to raise money for intangibles.
+Do your research beforehand on sites like https://www.kicktraq.com/ to see if other people in your niche have had success on any of the big crowdfunding sites.
+Kickstarter markets itself as a place for artists and creatives to come together and make great things, but Kickstarter butters their bread with the money from Games, big-budget films, design and technology.
+When you look at the average amount raised per successful project in each category, you can begin to see that well-designed products raise more money and attract more attention than the multitude of people rushing to Kickstarter to raise money for intangibles.

 Bottom line: read Kickstarter’s guidelines carefully, and read them again before you submit your project for review.
 Kickstarter is not lenient with their rules, and there is very little wiggle room.
 Do not break the rules mid-campaign either, as Kickstarter will come back and check periodically for compliance.

-- Set your goal as low as possible…but make sure that you can still finish your project.
-What I mean is this: find out the minimum amount of money that you need to fulfill the rewards, add 15% for Kickstarter and Amazon fees, and add another 5-10% of wiggle room or extra margin for your hard work.
+4. Set your goal as low as possible…but make sure that you can still finish your project.
+What I mean is this: find out the minimum amount of money that you need to fulfill the rewards, add 15% for Kickstarter and Amazon fees and add another 5-10% of wiggle room or extra margin for your hard work.
 That’s it.
 Don’t get greedy, and here’s why:

 Big-budget projects with a huge goal set by a creator merely trying to turn a profit are rarely as successful as creators with a modest goal and a great idea, because the backers in the first example are gambling on whether or not the goal will be met.
 Once the goal is met in the modest example, the project becomes guaranteed to be made, which will draw an additional audience of backers that were waiting for just that guarantee.